Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 9. Maintain a presence in LinkedIn groups

-The key is to provide value consistently without overtly selling.
+The key is to provide value consistently while building relationships naturally.
 For example, you can dedicate 30 minutes daily to group interactions:

 Once every two weeks, post original content that addresses common pain points in the industry.
 This strategy can increase your visibility but also positioned you as a trusted advisor for your audience.